 1981 July – Official figures obtained by the housing charity Shelter showed that almost 30% of the town’s houses were sub-standard or needed major repairs.
 Of the total number of 31,600, Shelter said 2,800 were unfit, 2,915 lacked basic amenities and 3,500 were not sub-standard but needed major repairs.

 1982 – The Broomgrove Power Station was closed down and put on mothballs by the Central Electricity Generating Board.
-But they briefly re-opened it late in 1984 during the year-long 1984-5 miners’ strike.
+Part of the national grid, it was a gas turbine station powered by two Rolls Royce Avon engines.
+But they briefly re-opened it late in 1984 during the year-long 1984-85 miners’ strike.

 1982 Jan 4 – Work started on building the spur road that now connects the Wishing Tree roundabout and the Queensway/Crowhurst Road junction.

 1982 Jan 18 – The Hastings Unemployed and Claimants Advice Centre (HUCAC) opened, upstairs in Central Hall, Bank Buildings, as tenants of Hastings Council.
+It had been organised by the Hastings Trades Council and the Hastings Claimants Union.
+Hollington Labour councillor Ray Marchant was condemned by the party because he had questioned the legality of the Centre’s constitution.
 With manager Mike Bloxham, the Centre became a base for radical social movements.

 1982 Feb 26 – The lease of the dilapidated Queens Hotel, which closed in December 1981, was sold to Francisco Moya.
 Much of the top floor was unusable because of leaks in the roof.